 Dalegarth Hall car park directions

-I have walked from Dalegarth Hall car park in Eskdale a number of times in the past.
+I have walked from Dalegarth Hall car park in Eskdale in the western Lake District a number of times in the past.
 After a particularly gorgeous autumnal day in Eskdale recently thought I’d write a blog entry about the area.
 Just in case its not immediately obvious the photos in this article were taken over a number of visits, all in autumn.

 Eskdale is well worth a visit at any time of year as its a stunning, little valley with only a scattering of small, quiet hamlets – a great place to escape the crowds.
 However in autumn when the trees are ablaze with colour it really comes into its own.